vuestorefront/shopware-pwa/docs/landing/resources/api/shopware-6-client.getcmspage.md

 > Warning: This API is now obsolete.
 >
-> the method is becoming obsolete and will be removed in the future
+> the method is becoming obsolete and will be removed in the future as the SwagShopwarePwa plugin won't be needed.
 >

 <b>Signature:</b>